DoggyFiOfficial/dogecoin-snap-public/packages/snap/README.md

-# Dogecoin Snap 🐶
+# DoggyFi Snap

-This Dogecoin snap was built as a tutorial on how to create a non-EVM chain with [MetaMask Snaps](https://docs.metamask.io/snaps/).
 For the full information and tutorial, consult the [root README](../../README.md).

 ## Features